Lifewater International: Service Areas and Populations

-Lifewater operates in Tanzania, Uganda, Cambodia, and Ethiopia.
+Lifewater operates in Tanzania, Uganda, Cambodia, and Ethiopia, and through Water For Good, in Central African Republic.
 Lifewater begins with Least Developed Countries and staff conduct on-the-ground research to identify regions in those countries with the greatest need for WASH.
-By doing so, the organization serves rural communities in extremely poor regions who would greatly benefit from sustainable safe drinking water, improved health, and the hope of Jesus.

 In 2019, the organization served over 174,596 people and completed 207 water sources.

-While much of Lifewater's work has focused on developing countries, it has also become involved in helping Ukrainians during the 2022 Russia-Ukraine War.
+While much of Lifewater's work has focused on developing countries, it has also become involved in helping Ukrainians during the Russian invasion of Ukraine.
 To help Ukrainian refugees get the water they need to survive, Lifewater Canada partnered with a non-profit organization that trucks water and other necessities from Poland into Ukraine.

-Water, Sanitation, and Hygiene

-Lack of safe water and waterborne diseases result in the deaths of millions each year.
-Many of these death are children under 5.
-When safe water is not available close to home, school, or work, children are at risk and miss out on their education, adults miss out on work and productive labor, large portions of household income are spent on medical care, and the cycle of poverty continues.
-Even when safe water is available, people can spend hours every day retrieving it at great distances.

-However, the best solution is not access to safe water alone.
-Research shows that combining safe water with sanitation and hygiene does much more to decrease the disease burden in a community.

 Strategy

-Lifewater uses a grassroots program model called "Vision of a Healthy Village" (VHV).
-VHV is a holistic approach to solving the global water and sanitation crisis drawn from industry-best practices and rooted in the belief that every person has skills to contribute to their own progress.
-Prioritizing relationships, house-by-house data collection, and locally-appropriate water technology, VHV helped communities live healthy lives.

 Lifewater professional team of water technicians are trained to use shallow and deep drilling rigs to reach water under the surface.
 In some cases, spring caps, rain catchment systems, or cisterns are more appropriate.
 Local water committees are trained and to care for the water source, collect user fees to save for needed repairs, and carry out frequent maintenance.

 To improve sanitation, Lifewater uses the Community-Led Total Sanitation program to show communities the importance of good sanitation, and help communities achieve open defecation free (ODF) status.
 Households must build their own ventilated improved pit (VIP) latrine, and larger latrine blocks are built at schools.

 To improve hygiene, Lifewater teaches about the importance of handwashing with soap, keeping water safe, keeping households free of waste, and drying dishes in clean areas.

 Finances

 In FY 2018, Lifewater received $6,118,092 in donations.
 The organization reports that 83.1% of this revenue is from contributions, gifts, and grants and 16.9% are from fundraising events.
+In 2023, the combined Lifewater and Water For Good organizations raised over $14M.